brettChapman/multivis/README.md

 				- [operator] : The comparison operator to use when filtering
 				- [sign] : The sign of the correlation to filter on ("pos", "neg" or "both"))
 			- [imageFileName] : file name to save image to
-			- [edgeLabels] : Setting to 'True' labels all edges with the correlation value
+			- [edgeLabels] : Setting to 'True' labels all edges with the correlation coefficient
 			- [saveImage] : Setting to 'True' will save the image to file
 			- [layout] : Set the NetworkX layout type ("circular", "kamada_kawai", "random", "spring", "spectral")
 			- [dpi] : The number of Dots Per Inch (DPI) for the image